SharinaS/data-structures-and-algorithms/README.md

   * Takes in an arbitrary key and returns an index in the collection.

 ## Repeated Word
 The class [RepeatedWord](https://github.com/SharinaS/data-structures-and-algorithms/blob/master/code401Challenges/src/main/java/code401Challenges/hashtable/RepeatedWord.java) checks a lengthy string to find the first word that is repeated.
 It then repeats that word.

-Finding the first word that is repeated is done with my own hashtable class, versus the built in class.
+Finding the first word that is repeated is done with my own hashtable class, versus the built in Java class.

 ![image of whiteboard](code401Challenges/assets/repeated-word.png)